JuliaDynamics/LagrangianDescriptors.jl/README.md

 ## Roadmap

 What is currently missing:
-1. A proper solution type for the result of solving the Lagrangian descriptor problem.
-Currently, it returns an `EnsembleSolution`.
-We should have a proper `LagrangianDescriptorSolution` that would include the `EnsembleSolution` as one of its fields and whatever else seems suitable.
-1. A plot recipe;
+1. A more flexible plot recipe;
-1. Lots of tests;
+1. More tests;
 1. Proper documentation;
 1. Support for other types of problems, e.g. `SDEProblem`, `RODEProblem`, mixed differential-algebraic equations, etc.;
+1. Maybe an adaptive method to refine the set `uu0` of initial conditions!;
 1. I don't know whether/how the idea applies to delay type equations, but we should check that out.
 1. Register the package.